What’s new at IPC

 Men of the Church meet twice a month on Fridays for drinks and snacks, and meet one Saturday a month for breakfast.

-We celebrated our 100th anniversary all last year .
+We celebrated our 100th anniversary in 2023.
 Our congregation began with a series of meetings in 1922, ending in the laying of a cornerstone on November 9, 1923, at a church on the Champs de Mars in downtown Brussels.
 We are excited to begin our second century!

 Read more at https://ipcbrussels.org/mission-of-the-month/